Full length journal, magazine and newspaper articles can be found in our online article collections.

 If a book or article cannot be found in PVAMU’s resources, it can usually be borrowed from another library.
 Fill out the Interlibrary Loan form, and please note that it may take several weeks to receive the item.

-Search the PVAMU Libraries Online Catalog for “chemistry”.
-Most of the books on Chemistry that can be checked out are located on the third floor of the Library in the QD section.
+Use the Online Library Catalog to locate books in the library.
+Search the catalog for “chemistry”.
+Most of the books on Chemistry that can be checked out are located in the QD section.
 The following generic subject keywords may help when you are searching the catalog:Chemistry

 Print Reference Resources